PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/GATK4/gatkhaplotypecaller.rst

 heterozygosityStdev                       Optional<Double>         --heterozygosity-stdev                                       (default 0.01) Standard deviation of heterozygosity for SNP and indel calling. indelHeterozygosity                       Optional<Double>         --indel-heterozygosity                                       (default: 1.25E-4) Heterozygosity for indel calling.
 This argument informs the prior probability of having an indel at a site.
 (See heterozygosity) intervalMergingRule                       Optional<String>         --interval-merging-rule                                      -imr (default: ALL) Interval merging rule for abutting intervals.
 By default, the program merges abutting intervals (i.e. intervals that are directly side-by-side but do not actually overlap) into a single continuous interval.
 However you can change this behavior if you want them to be treated as separate intervals instead.
-The --interval-merging-rule argument is an enumerated type (IntervalMergingRule), which can have one of the following values:[ALL, OVERLAPPING] intervals                                 Optional<bed>            --intervals                                                  -L	One or more genomic intervals over which to operate maxReadsPerAlignmentStart                 Optional<Integer>        --max-reads-per-alignment-start                              (default: 50) Maximum number of reads to retain per alignment start position.
+The --interval-merging-rule argument is an enumerated type (IntervalMergingRule), which can have one of the following values:[ALL, OVERLAPPING] maxReadsPerAlignmentStart                 Optional<Integer>        --max-reads-per-alignment-start                              (default: 50) Maximum number of reads to retain per alignment start position.
 Reads above this threshold will be downsampled.
 Set to 0 to disable. minBaseQualityScore                       Optional<Integer>        --min-base-quality-score                                     -mbq (default: 10) Minimum base quality required to consider a base for calling nativePairHmmThreads                      Optional<Integer>        --native-pair-hmm-threads                                    (default: 4) How many threads should a native pairHMM implementation use